 I then came home and looked at myself in the mirror again.
 Where I saw flab, I now saw a body that could walk, workout and be healthy, if I chose.
 Where I felt disgust, I now felt pride that I manage to get out the door every morning.

 That’s when it happened.
 The inner narrative shifted.
-I began to love the fact that I was in good enough health to walk.
+I began to love the fact that I was in good enough health to walk or play badminton.
 That worked wonders.

 The other BIG learning you need to understand is this: